Security-Onion-Solutions/securityonion-docs/zeek.rst

 In addition to Zeek's default logs, we also include protocol analyzers for STUN, TDS, and Wireguard traffic and several different ICS/SCADA protocols.
 These analyzers are enabled by default.

 We also include MITRE BZAR scripts and you can read more about them at https://github.com/mitre-attack/bzar.
 Please note that the MITRE BZAR scripts are disabled by default.
 If you would like to enable them, you can do so via :ref:`administration` --> Configuration --> zeek.
-Once enabled, you can then go to :ref:`dashboards` and select the Zeek Notice dashboard to check for BZAR detections.
+Once enabled, you can then check for BZAR detections by going to :ref:`dashboards` and selecting the Zeek Notice dashboard.

 As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`.